tiluna/chaos-engineering-demo/doc/architecture.md

 All backend requests go over Internet and are secured using TLS.

 ## Frontend website (SPA)
-The website is written as a React Single Page application.
-It is served from a static website on a storage account.
-All calls to APIs are sent directly from the webpage.
+The website is built as a React Single Page Application (SPA) and is hosted as a static site on an Azure Storage Account.

+- API Communication: All interactions with backend APIs (Product API and Carts API) happen directly from the client-side browser running the React code.
+- Cart: The Cart works using local storage when not authenticated - this is not persisted.
+- UI Functionality: You can browser product categories, product detail page and add things to the cart.
+There is no checkout implemented.

 ## Products API (AKS and SQL Server)
-The product data is served from the Products API on AKS, while procuct data is stored in a SQL database.
-Product Images are not stored here, those come from the image storage account.
+The Products API handles product-related data and operations.

+- Infrastructure: Runs on Azure Kubernetes Service (AKS) and connects to an Azure SQL database for storing product data.
+- Storage: Product images are hosted separately on an Azure Storage Account and are not managed by the Products API.
-TLS certificates on AKS are provided by LetsEncrypt.
+- Security: TLS certificates for AKS are provisioned using Let's Encrypt.

+For it to be functioning properly the cosmos DBs for stocks and cart need to be functioning as well.

 ![](../assets/aks.png "AKS Architecture")